![]() Volume 2 2006

 |

-Acoustic & Electric Projection Music has surprisingly little effect on the masses if they can't hear it.
+Part One Music has surprisingly little effect on the masses if

-For over forty years I was personally challenged as a performer to get my sound,
+they can't hear it.
+For over forty years I was personally challenged as a performer to get

-especially my acoustic guitars, amplified in a way that was both pleasing acoustically and Since then I have worked with B-Band and several other great pickup makers and have found true value in most all of them for live performances using your favorite acoustic.
+acoustically and Since then I have worked with B-Band and several other great pickup makers and have found true value in most all of them for live performances using your favorite acoustic.
 However, there always are certain limitations and trade-offs with under the saddle (UST) and contact soundboard transducers.
 The UST, if installed and balanced properly (we'll get into that as well later), can produce beautiful sound but never quite acoustic and the contact pickups, while more acoustic sounding, will feed back if driven very aggressively.
 They also tend to sound a little thin.
 (There is also a caveat here, as we will explore later).
-The B-Band UST is capable of very rich tone but still the near acoustic sound is limited by feedback as well at really high volumes and there is the issue of drilling holes in your guitar as with all UST's or gluing most soundboard transducers to the under side of the saddle or sound board (more on that as well). |
+The B-Band UST is capable of very rich tone but still the near acoustic sound is limited by feedback as well at really high volumes and there is the issue of drilling holes in your guitar as with all UST's or gluing most soundboard transducers to the under side of the saddle or sound board (more on that as well).

 Hence you have the reasoning behind this first demonstration of what I consider the potential, so often discounted, of magnetic sound hole pickups and acoustic guitars.
 Is it perfectly acoustic.
 Of course not.
 Is it as acoustic as UST's or soundboard transducers.
 Well, we'll let you be the judge.
 For this test we wanted to debunk a number of things simultaneously, as there is so much "opinion" out there, based mostly on the limited experience of less than experienced users, that in almost any category, one must be wary of naysayers.
 Naysay #1 is the much too often expressed opinion that it takes an expensive guitar to achieve professional results.
 Number two is that magnetic pickups simply will only sound like electric guitars.
 Naysay # 3, and perhaps the most annoying, is that tweaking equipment will do little to make the first two opinions anything but valid.
 So before you watch and listen to the following videos and audios, let's first look at the components of this first test.
 The guitar used is a standard acoustic $199 Takamine G230 Mini-Jumbo or Grand Auditorium.
 This bottom of the line guitar is no longer in the Tak catalog but is still available.
 I picked this one up at a Guitar Center sale a couple of weeks ago (early March 2004) just for this test.
 It is not an acoustic electric.
 Looks pretty nice and has a bit of real wood in it but mostly NATO.
 A very good neck which needed only a tweak or two to the truss rod after I shaved the saddle a bit.
 Low action and very good intonation. $199 - out the door!
 The pickup, on the other hand, is a technical marvel (or at least a perfectionist's extrapolation on an old theme).
 Though the Jim Kaufman Sunrise magnetic sound hole pickup has been around for quite a few years and is used by an impressively huge number of top players (see the list at Jim's site - www.sunrisepickups.com ), I was frankly more impressed with the sound I was able to achieve with it than I had been when listening to others using it.
 But I initially heard the potential and I felt certain that with some dedicated tweaking and more creative effects use, this tool really could pull it off.
 Now Jim is adamant about using a good preamp with his pickups and has several good ones he manufactures.
 They range from the frugal to a full blown audiophile tube rig.
 However I already had a great tube preamp, the Digitech 2120 Artist Valve Guitar System with the effects I knew were needed already built in.
 This unit is no longer in production but there are similar units out there that will do what is needed.
 The pickup, (I choose the long wire version which has a 1/4" jack at the end of a 24" wire) as you can see in the video, clamps in the sound hole with the wire hanging out.
 Now you can either Velcro the wire to the back of the instrument if you are worried about snagging the wire or you can use Jim's internal kit to mount it or you can run it out of the end pin hole.
 He makes complete install kit versions with end-pin jacks as well, but I wanted to be able to change guitars quickly using the same pickup so I used Velcro and a strain relief clip that fits in my back pocket.
 I used a 20 foot Monster (ILink 500) cable to attach the pickup jack to the Digitech.
 From the Digitech stereo outs to the mixer and mixer line outs to recorder (I usually mix/synch the video and sound later).
 Everything mentioned above is straight forward.
 The real challenge is the proper EQ settings (at which the Artist is prolific) as well as the effects.
 In order to give an electric signal space similar to that characteristic of a miked acoustic guitar, you need to do several things.
 First cut as much midrange (180-800Hz) as is possible (the Artist, again, has several EQ sections which work symbiotically with one another to give one a lot of flexibility), enhance the bottom, especially the 80Hz spectrum, and leave the highs flat.
 I then subtly added a fairly sophisticated Space chorus (less detune, more movement) to simulate the various parts/areas of an acoustic guitar that produce/project sound at slightly different moments in time.
 Then the analog delay and a bit of Quad reverb (again to get signal attack at slightly different times).
 The mixer itself uses a TCElectronics Multi effects unit in the effects loop so a little extra depth and space was gained there as well.
 The mixer EQ was set flat.
 Now before I review a couple of other subtle but important tips to getting this kind of sound out of this extremely high quality, hand wound and hand assembled (by Jim personally - the perfectionist he is) pickup, lets look at the videos and audios.
 Remember the WMV are for Windows users and the MPG's are for Mac folk.
 The MP3s are for all.
 The first (PT1) is the Tak with the capo on the 6th fret (as always, you figure out what key I am actually playing in - this is good for you - See Guitar Basics Page if you get lost).
 The second clip (PT2) has the capo on the first fret.
 You can see this for yourself in the video but, though I like to make things as simple as possible to follow, I can't emphasize enough the importance of learning to think with your capo.
 Also keep in mind what you are about to hear in the videos is mixed/compressed to mono.
 The MP3s are compressed stereo so you will get a bit more spatial quality with the latter.
 Nonetheless, you can rest assured that what you are about to hear is greatly enhanced if running into good robust sound reinforcement.
 The sound of this pickup, set up as illustrated above, through a professional sound system, is truly dramatic, no matter how big the venue or how big the mix you have to punch through or blend with.